grobaworks/taur-man/README.md

 - Two player
 - Competitive
 - Asymetrical
-- Randomized mazes
+- Randomized maze
 - 2 screens
 ## Decisions to make
-- Real time move or turn based?
+- Real time movement
 - Abilities: Cooldown, mana, or a pickup system?
-- Multiple mazes or one large maze
+- One large maze
 ## Characters
 ### Minotaur
 Objective: Attempting to locate and kill man
 - Can sniff, gain arrow for x seconds to locate Man
 - Move bit faster than man
-- If minotaur gets to the objective, moves to a new spot
+- Bull rush
 ### Man
 Objective: Attempting to find the objective and exit the maze
 - Arm traps to slow manatur